Dash0 Raises $110M Series B at $1B Valuation

 Cost

-Synthetic metrics do not incur in extra costs.
+Synthetic metrics do not incur extra costs.
 In Dash0's perspective, you already pay for them by sending the raw telemetry (spans, span events, log records, metric data points) the synthetic metrics are calculated on.

 Available Metrics